-No. An Osteopath will be able to examine you within the scope of their speciality i.e. a muscular or skeletal disorder.
+No. An osteopath will be able to examine you within the scope of their speciality i.e. a muscular or skeletal disorder.
 However, there may be occasions where you will be referred to your GP for further investigations or tests.
-However it would do no harm to discuss with, or tell your GP that you are being treated by an Osteopath.
+However it does no harm to discuss with, or tell your GP that you are being treated by an osteopath.

 Yes, but generally, fees are payable on the day of treatment by the patient and reclaimed afterwards.
 Please enquire with your provider first to make sure you are covered.

 Yes, you can be referred directly for X Rays or MRI scans, but bear in mind that if done privately they can very be costly.
 In these situations it can be best to work closely with your GP and the services provided by the NHS.

 First, please be assured treatments are kept to a minimum.
 How many are required depends on several elements, for example:

 This list is not exhaustive.
 Some patients return as needed, while others will need two or three treatments.